Repurpose Your Old Window Pane for Home Decor

 If you have a particularly old or vintage window, you can use it out in the garden to add a little personal touch.
 You can keep tender plants thriving during cold weather by building a cold frame out of your old pane.
 A window pane hinged to a simple box frame lets you crack open the window to let air in during the day and close it in the afternoon to lock in warmth on chilly nights.
 Build the frame higher in the back to allow for water runoff.
 Use corner stakes to keep the box in place, and find a small chunk of wood to allow you to prop the box open and close it when you like.

 Whether you hang them on the wall, plant them in the garden, or use them as tables, old windows are a creative way to personalize your home and garden.
-Make them look new by sanding, painting or staining them as part of their transformation, or use them as-is to add rustic appeal to any room.
+Make them look new by sanding with a best rated orbital sander, painting or staining them as part of their transformation, or use them as-is to add rustic appeal to any room.
 The information for this article was provided by the Ottawa window experts at Comfort King Windows & Doors Ltd.